iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-istio.md

     In this tutorial, you will:

     1. Perform A/B testing.
-    2. Specify a reward to evaluate the benefit of your versions.
+    2. Specify a reward to evaluate the relative benefit of your versions.
     3. Specify service-level objectives or SLOs used by Iter8 to validate your versions.
-    3. Use metrics from Prometheus.
+    4. Use metrics from Prometheus.
-    4. Combine A/B testing with [progressive deployment](../../../concepts/buildingblocks/#deployment-pattern) in an Iter8 experiment.
+    5. Combine A/B testing with [progressive deployment](../../../concepts/buildingblocks/#deployment-pattern) in an Iter8 experiment.

-    Assuming the new version is validated and produces a greater reward, Iter8 will progressively increase the traffic percentage for the winning version and promote it at the end as depicted below.
+    Assuming the new version is valid and produces a greater reward, Iter8 will progressively increase the traffic percentage for the winning version and promote it at the end as depicted below.

     ![A/B](../../images/istio-ab-progressive-kubectl-iter8.png)

 ???+ warning "Before you begin, you will need... "
-    1. **Kubernetes cluster.** You can also use [Minikube](https://minikube.sigs.k8s.io/docs/) or [Kind](https://kind.sigs.k8s.io/).
+    1. **Kubernetes cluster.** You can also use, for example, [Minikube](https://minikube.sigs.k8s.io/docs/) or [Kind](https://kind.sigs.k8s.io/).
     2. The `kubectl` CLI.
 Install `kubectl` [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
     3. **Go 1.13+** (recommended; required for using `iter8ctl` in [Step 7](/getting-started/quick-start/with-istio/#7-observe-experiment)).
 Install Go [here](https://golang.org/doc/install).